 Innovation Accounting Must Cover Projects, Strategy, and Capabilities

-Even if we know that our strategy is sound and our portfolio of projects will help us corner the scented candle market, that’s useless if our company is packed with blockchain experts who suffer from hyperosmia (sensitivity to strong smells).A strategy is useless if we don’t have the capabilities to successfully execute it.
+Even if we know that our strategy is sound and our portfolio will corner the scented candle market, that’s useless if our company is packed with blockchain experts with hyperosmia (sensitivity to strong smells).A strategy is useless if we don’t have the capabilities to successfully execute it.
 Click To Tweet

 Being able to value an individual innovation project is a starting point.
 But a complete system of innovation accounting must encompass projects, strategy, and capabilities to truly give us a view of the future.

-Remember: Innovation accounting is a method for quantifying innovation investment decisions about individual projects, strategy, and capabilities.
-It’s an attempt to find leading indicators for success, not only for a product, but for a company.
+Remember: Innovation accounting is a method for quantifying innovation investment decisions.
+That includes decisions about individual projects, strategy, and capabilities.
+It’s a way to find leading indicators for success, not only for a product, but for a company.

 We’re still far from a system of innovation accounting that will complete Generally Acceptable Accounting Practices (GAAP), but we know what such a system will look like: